jcsilva/docker-kaldi-gstreamer-server/README.md

 The ASR server that will be set up here requires some [kaldi models](http://www.kaldi.org).
 In the docker image I will detail below, there are no kaldi models included.

 You must have these models on your machine.
-You must also an yaml file describing these models.
+You must also have an yaml file describing these models.
 Please, check some examples [here](https://github.com/alumae/kaldi-gstreamer-server/blob/master/sample_worker.yaml), [here](https://github.com/alumae/kaldi-gstreamer-server/blob/master/estonian_worker.yaml) and [here](https://github.com/alumae/kaldi-gstreamer-server/blob/master/sample_english_nnet2.yaml) to find out how to write your own yaml files.

 There are some kaldi models available for download.
 I have tested my setup with this [one](https://phon.ioc.ee/~tanela/tedlium_nnet_ms_sp_online.tgz), which is for English.
 I'm trying to build a model for Brazilian Portuguese, but until now I didn't find enough free/open resources.

 Install docker
 --------------